reactioncommerce/reaction-development-platform/README.md

 ## Features

-* An ultra modern, enterprise-ready, real-time commerce platform.
+* A modern, enterprise-ready, real-time commerce platform.
 * A microservices based architecture.
 * Docker based development environment.
 * Launched and configured with a single CLI command.